 Months after the Serra Pelada gold rush began, the Brazilian Army took over the area and took over operations.
 The objective was to avoid the exploitation of workers and conflicts between miners and owners.
-The government of the Caribbean country offered to buy the collected gold, which, officially, was just under 45 tons.
+The government of the South American country offered to buy the collected gold, which, officially, was just under 45 tons.
 But it is estimated that 90% of the gold found in this kilometer-long hole was smuggled.

 At present, Serra Pelada is still considered a dangerous area, due to the high levels of contamination that remained as a result of mining operations.
 Today in this desolate place the hell that actually sparked the search for gold does not appear to have been unleashed.